JavaScript & Canonical Web Architecture

 It is important understand that AJAX did not relie on new technologies, it simply used the existing technology in a new way.
 The core of this was usage model was:

-• Browser Events - allow you to hook JavaScript invocation to browser events (button press. mouse entry/exit, mouse click, page load etc).
-Allows you to control via JavaScript how the page responds to events
+- Browser Events - allow you to hook JavaScript invocation to browser events (button press. mouse entry/exit, mouse click, page load etc).
+This allows you to control via JavaScript how the page responds to events

 These are the core structural elements that were used to create AJAX web applications and now simply "web applications" as the AJAX qualification has become redundant.